ErDipeshPaudel/EY-Open-Science-AI-Data-Challenge/README.md

 Data splitting: The training data is randomly divided into multiple subsets.
 Tree building: For each subset, a decision tree is built using a random selection of features at each split.
 Prediction aggregation: Once all trees are built, each tree makes a prediction for a new data point, and the final prediction is the average of all these individual predictions.

+Final Submission data will be updated on March 20, 2025 in the same github reposatory.